02 Apr 2023 Verifying Your Identity with the IRS

 - Supporting documents, like your W-2s and 1099s.

-They may also ask other personal questions to verify your identity, such as:
+When a fraudulent tax return is suspected, they may also ask other personal questions to verify your identity, such as:

 - Your personal account numbers from: